 The Loyal Jones Appalachian Center presents an ongoing program of interpretive exhibits in our Center and around campus.
 Our LJAC Gallery includes exhibits that introduce visitor and students to Appalachia and present special topics and interesting stories.

 Location: The LJAC Gallery is on the Berea College Campus in the Loyal Jones Appalachian Center.
 This is located on the first floor of Stephenson Hall, 205 N. Main St., Berea, Kentucky.
-Public parking is available at the nearby College Square near the Boone Tavern Hotel.
+Public parking is available at the nearby College Square, near the Boone Tavern Hotel.

 Hours: The LJAC Gallery exhibits are free and open to the public 9:00am-5:00pm weekdays.
 The exception to these hours are during Berea College holidays and when the Gallery is in use as a classroom and on Berea College holidays.
 Other times may be possible by special arrangement.

 Now Showing in the Center: